Loathed to loved: must-try tips for transforming vegetables

 He also stresses the importance of thinking about flavours that make your cooking exciting.
 Tom calls this ‘unbalancing flavour’.
 “If you perfectly balance a dish, I find it boring” says Tom.
 “I like using sours, vinegars, garlics and chillis to really add excitement to a dish.”

 “To excite the family about eating more veggies, and make them the superstar on the plate, think of vegetables like meat.
 Meat lovers don’t crave a boiled meat, they’re craving a charred steak,” says Tom.

 To make vegetables the star of the show try basic cooking techniques like grilling, sautéing and roasting, and practice those.

 “One of my favourite dishes is taking a nice wedge of broccoli, like a ‘broccoli cutlet’.
 Simply char it on a barbeque, or roast in the oven with lemon or salt or parmesan – it’s much more exciting than boiled broccoli.
-Same with pumpkin, courgette, eggplant – they all just need good seasoning and then apply a nice high heat to them.”
+Same with pumpkin, zucchini, eggplant – they all just need good seasoning and then apply a nice high heat to them.”

 Don’t overcomplicate it

 “Generally, the less you add, the healthier it will be.
 And often it’s only one or two ingredients that are needed to transform your veggies,” says Tom.

 “Taking Brussel sprouts again as an example, because I’m determined to improve their taste reputation, if you fry up a bowl of crispy Brussel sprouts and put lemon and salt on them, they taste amazing.
 I’d eat a whole bowl!
 Or try roasting Brussel sprouts with a little bit of olive oil and salt and pepper, throw them in the oven at a really high heat for about 20-25 minutes – super easy and so delicious.”

 A final word from Tom, “have some fun with it and enjoy the process.
 The more you cook, the better you get!”